TacBuild/tac-sdk/README.md

 **Example:**
 - **Liquidity Providing:** To add liquidity, two tokens need to be transferred on the TON side.
 Each token transfer is sent as an individual sharded message, which validators process and link together.

+---

-## How to Track the Status of a Transaction
+## How to Track the Status of an Operation

-To track a transaction, you first need to obtain its `operationId`.
+To track an operation, you first need to obtain its `operationId`.
 The `operationId` can be retrieved using the `transactionLinker` structure, which is generated within the SDK and returned by the `sendCrossChainTransaction` function.
-Once you have the `transactionLinker`, call `TransactionStatus.getOperationId(transactionLinker: TransactionLinker)`.
+Once you have the `transactionLinker`, call `OperationTracker.getOperationId(transactionLinker: TransactionLinker)`.

 > **Note:** An empty response string indicates that validators have not yet received your messages.
 Continue making requests until you receive a non-empty `operationId`.

-After obtaining the `operationId`, you can check the transaction’s status by using `TransactionStatus.getStatusTransaction(operationId: string)`.
+After obtaining the `operationId`, you can check the operation’s status by using `OperationTracker.getOperationStatus(operationId: string)`.
 The following statuses may be returned:

 1. **EVMMerkleMessageCollected:** The validator has collected all events for a single sharded message.
 For simple transfers (e.g., a token swap), this status indicates that the message is fully gathered.
 2. **EVMMerkleRootSet:** The EVM message has been added to the Merkle tree, and subsequent roots will reflect this addition.